hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

     implicit def jsonFormat = jsonFormat2(Pony.apply)
    }

-But it works in pretty tricky ways, still full of implicits, and is out of scope for this post.
+But the way it works is fairly complex, and is out of scope for this post.

 This pattern of typeclasses is used in most major libraries out there: Spray-routing also uses it for serialization and returning data, although they call it 'magnet pattern'.
 Slick uses it too, to turn objects into database queries.